Southborough station (MBTA)

 Southborough station is a commuter rail station on the MBTA Commuter Rail Framingham/Worcester Line, located near the intersection of Cordaville Street and River Street (MA 85) in the Cordaville section of Southborough, Massachusetts.
 The parking area is located off River Street adjacent to the inbound platform.
 Passengers use ramps and stairways to access the sidewalk along River Street to cross under the tracks.

 History

-A station at Southborough was in use by 1838; service lasted until 1960.
+A station at Southborough (later called Southville) was in use by 1838.
+The station was rebuilt in 1852, and a new station at Cordaville was added.
+Service to both stations lasted until 1960.